Chocolate French Toast Casserole

 xoxo ~Sue

-Overnight French Toast Casserole is THE BEST brunch dish.
-Crusty bread gets soaked in an egg custard, and then topped with a delicious crumble.
-Prep it the night before and then brunch is a breeze the next day!
+Chocolate French Toast Casserole is the BEST brunch dish.
+Crusty bread gets soaked in an egg custard and then topped with a delicious crumble plus chocolate chips.
+Prep this the night before and then brunch is a breeze the next day!

 4.86 from 7 votes